akochkinbyrewerk/docs/Kiosk/en/Install [en].md

     1. Installing licensed version of the Trovemat Software

-        For installing licensed version of the Trovemat software you need to have an URL, for downloading this version.
-After getting this URL you can run following commands to install that licensed version:
+        For installing license version of the Trovemat software you need to have an URL for downloading this version.
+After getting this URL you can run following commands to install that license version:

 			wget https://trovemat.com/trovemat_online_installer_ubuntu.sh
 			chmod +x trovemat_online_installer_ubuntu.sh